Zylann/godot_translation_editor/README.md

 Translation editor for Godot Engine
 =====================================

 This is an editor plugin to edit translation files from inside Godot Engine.
 It supports .csv and .po files, although gettext support is limited to what Godot can handle.
+It can extract strings from your project automatically and adds them to a list for you to translate.
 It can also be used as a standalone editor if `translation_editor.tscn` is run or exported as main scene.

 ![screenshot2](https://user-images.githubusercontent.com/1311555/48521813-14559600-e86e-11e8-8cf8-95580f97baf0.png)